 It takes about 10 days for your Civil ID Card to be processed.

-Or you can call PACI's autmated telephone service on 889988 and enter your Civil ID number for renewals or the serial number on the outside of the envelope in which the application was submitted for first time applicants.
+Or you can call PACI's auotmated telephone service on 889988 and enter your Civil ID number for renewals or the serial number on the outside of the envelope in which the application was submitted for first time applicants.

 The Civil ID Card can only be collected in person at the PACI office in South Surrah on the Sixth Ring Road next to the Ministry of Electricity and Water from an electronic dispensing machine.
-For renewals 2KD plus the old civil ID card must be put into the machine to get the new card.
+For renewals 5KD plus the old civil ID card must be put into the machine to get the new card.

-Smart Civil ID Cards Launching In Batches for Expats
+Smart Civil ID Cards Launching in Batches for Expats

 Director-General of the Public Authority for Civil Information (PACI) Musa'ed Al-Asousi announced that the authority has started issuing smart Civil ID cards to expatriates in batches.